 Legislative finding-1987 c 456: See RCW 7.80.005.
-Additional notes found at www.leg.wa.gov

 27.12.350 Executory conditional sales contracts for purchase of property-Limit on indebtedness-Election, when.
 See RCW 39.30.010.

 27.12.355 Rural county library district, island library district, or intercounty rural library district- Withdrawal or reannexation of areas.
 (1) As provided in this section, a rural county library district, island library district, or intercounty rural library district may withdraw areas from its boundaries, or reannex areas into the library district that previously had been withdrawn from the library district under this section.